 As additional service, we offer post-processing of the printed objects.

 Dyeing is the most commonly asked post-processing service.
 In dyeing, the objects are sunk into a dye that is absorbed into the object.
 This method does not impact the measurements, surface quality or other features of the object.
-HP MJF prints are naturally grey on the surface and black inside, which limits the number of available dyeing colours.
+HP MJF prints are naturally grey on the surface and black inside, which limits the number of available dyeing colors.
 At the moment black is the only option.
-For SLS prints, there are more colour options.
+For SLS prints, there are more color options.

-We paint / varnish single products and a series of few pieces ourselves.
+We paint / varnish single products and a series of few pieces usually ourselves.
 For bigger batches and for more demanding needs, we use a professional paint shop.
 This service is available for all plastic prints.

-We offer also selected special coatings for prints and perform various assembly work, for example attaching screw inserts, etc. A smaller scale silicon molding with 3D printed molds and laser cutting is part of the service we offer.
+We offer also selected special coatings for prints and perform various assembly work, for example attaching screw inserts, etc. A smaller-scale silicon molding with 3D printed molds and laser cutting is part of the service we offer.

 Contact us and ask more about the additional services.